 7. Around Ice Maker or Refrigerator

-Around ice maker or refrigerator is the other places to look for water damage.
+Around the ice maker or refrigerator are the other places to look for water damage.
 Because this appliance normally pours water, water leaks from an ice maker are very common.
 If you notice any signs of a leak, unplug your ice maker and inspect the area for water damage or mold growth.
 Furthermore, inspect the drain lines for any signs of damage.
-If damaged, replace them with a new one (copper pipes are better).
+If damaged, replace them with a new ones (copper pipes are better).

 9. Water Heater

 Your water heater is another water-related appliance that is constantly used on a daily basis.
 But, this is one of the leading causes of water damage in homes.
 Often, the cause of water heater failure is due to old age.
 Regularly check your water heater to see signs of wear and leakage.
 Contact a qualified plumber when repairs are needed or a water damage restoration to repair the damage on the building materials.

 Finding moisture and mold inside the air ducts is very challenging.
 Not only they these areas are difficult to reach, but the mold and dust accumulated inside your air duct can easily spread throughout your property.
 Keep an eye out for condensation to prevent this problem from occurring.

 Knowing that water has caused damage to your home can be very stressful.
 Not only there are a lot of things that need to be done, but water damage is often costly.

 As a restoration, we highly recommend that you address the damage immediately and leave the job to professionals.
 Simply because restoration professionals can quickly evaluate the damage, restore your property to its original condition as well as prevent secondary damage.

 Superior Restoration Riverside offers quality water damage cleanup and restoration services.
 With the use of advanced technology and restoration methods, we will ensure that your home is back to its former glory.
 If mold has already appeared, we will perform mold removal procedures to remove it from its source.
 Contact us today.